 - Yes, it’s expensive but it’s “an original”, “huge (55 x 79)” and “one of the best movie posters”

-It takes some skill, but you can write your own effective product copy.
+It takes some skill, but you can write your own effective product descriptions.
 Solve a problem, give multiple reasons to buy it, and leave with a closer that addresses any doubts a buyer may have.

 © 2013 G.B.
 Oliver.
 All rights reserved.